Katie Arrington, who ousted Rep. Mark Sanford in primary, seriously injured in car crash

 Her office said that she suffered a fracture in her back, several broken ribs and other injuries that required surgery including the removal of part of her small intestine and a portion of her colon.

-“Additionally, the main artery in her legs has a partial collapse and will require a stint,” the statement said.
+“Additionally, the main artery in her legs has a partial collapse and will require a stent,” the statement said.
 “Additional surgeries will be required including one likely today; and it is likely that Katie will remain hospitalized for the next two weeks.”

 “As her family asked last night, Katie asks for your continued prayers for the deceased and the deceased's family, as well as prayers for a quick recovery for Katie and her friend.”